yoavrotems/Small-CTF/README.md

 # ⚠️ Under Construction ⚠️
-Please wait forsaturday 31st august 2021 ❗
+Please wait forsaturday 31st July 2021 ❗

 # CTF
 Hello all :) this is a small ctf I wrote in the subjects of Linux, containers and binaries.